Xuefeng-Zhu/javascript-stars/README.md

 * [dropzone](https://github.com/enyo/dropzone) - Dropzone is an easy to use drag'n'drop library.
 It supports image previews and shows nice progress bars.
 * [sharedrop](https://github.com/cowbell/sharedrop) - HTML5 clone of Apple's AirDrop - easy P2P file transfer powered by WebRTC
 * [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
+* [interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE8+)

 ## Layout
 * [headroom.js](https://github.com/WickyNilliams/headroom.js) - Give your pages some headroom.
 Hide your header until you need it
+* [midnight.js](https://github.com/Aerolab/midnight.js) - A jQuery plugin to switch fixed headers on the fly
 * [fullPage.js](https://github.com/alvarotrigo/fullPage.js) - fullPage plugin by Alvaro Trigo.
 Create full screen pages fast and simple
 * [onepage-scroll](https://github.com/peachananr/onepage-scroll) - Create an Apple-like one page scroller website (iPhone 5S website) with One Page Scroll plugin
 * [gridster.js](https://github.com/ducksboard/gridster.js) - gridster.js is a jQuery plugin that makes building intuitive draggable layouts from elements spanning multiple columns